Enrolling as a Student

 Submitting your Application

-of enrolling yourself as a student, proceed with one of the methods below.
+If, after having read this file, you are thinking of enrolling yourself as a student, proceed with one of the methods below.
 Please note: our School now offers a faster, more convenient and powerful method for applying to the School, as well as ordering lessons.
 The new method is via direct electronic application, ordering lessons via PayPal, and receipt of lessons electronically from SOL Headquarters.
 Full information regarding the online process, as well as a wealth of other resources, can be found at our SOL Administration Site.

 For the electronic process, you will need a PayPal account.
 A PayPal account is very easy to set-up.
 Read how to set-up a PayPal account if you're not sure.

 Applicants for SOL lessons are asked to answer the questions appearing in the Application links below.
 Please read through these questions thoroughly, as they can be of great help, firstly to the Director of Studies in placing them with the right Supervisor, and secondly to the Supervisor in guiding their work.
 Information on submitting applications electronically is available under the Join tab of the SOL Administration Site.

 When the Director of Studies and the Administrative Resource Council (ARC) have processed your application, you will be notified by email.
 Note that processing of your application will take 6 to 8 weeks.
 Enquiries will be answered directly.

 Remittance for Lessons is £9.95.
 For non-UK students, PayPal will do the conversion for you.

 Two people living at the same address may apply as one person and work from one set of papers and text-book.
 They are charged as one person, i.e. £9.95 per Lesson.
 Please remember to put your name, your Supervisor's name and the number of the Lesson on the front of each Diary.

 Students will be notified of the payment process via email if you are admitted to the School.

 Questionnaire and Examination Paper